amigan/stillbox/README.md

 Once `stillbox` is actually usable (but not necessarily feature-complete), I will remove this note, and start using DB migrations and protobuf best practices (i.e. not changing field numbers).

+## Compatibility

+`stillbox` is developed primarily on FreeBSD/amd64, with CI done on Linux/arm64. `calls` is tested primarily on Linux and macOS.
+The Web client is developed on
+Linux and macOS, and tested on those systems and Android.
+It is a goal of the project to function on as many systems as possible.
+Contributions toward this goal, of code or bug reports, are always welcome.

 ## License and Copyright

 © 2024, 2025 Daniel Ponte <dan AT dynatron DOT me>